libriscv/docs/docs/godot_docs/unboxed_arguments.md

 :::note

 Sandboxed properties does *NOT* use unboxed arguments.
 All arguments and the return type are Variants.
+Function return values are always Variant.

 :::